 Here’s a much better workflow: Traffic -> Blog Post -> Email List -> Sales

-2. create an irresistible free offer
+2. Create an irresistible free offer

-You could have the hottest signup form ever, but if the reader doesn't want what you're offering, it just doesn't matter.
-In order to get signups, you need to give away something in exchange for their email address.
+To get signups, you need to give away something in exchange for their email address.
 The freebie you give away is called a lead magnet.

 Here are some examples of lead magnets you can give away:

-3. content upgrades for the win
+3. Content upgrades for the win

 Lead magnets are nice, but nothing converts better than a content upgrade.